pqrkchqps/diehard-dot-fund-school/beginner/proposals.md

 ## And keep them coming
 Often people will write comments that look a lot like proposals - in this case it's just a matter of encouraging that person to raise a proposal.
 It's truely as simple as "Hey that's sounds like a proposal to me.
 Can you please write that as a proposal?"

-So don't hesitate because you're not sure everyone will agree.
+Don't hesitate because you're not sure everyone will agree.
 A proposal with disagreement is not a bad thing, but a normal step in the process.
 Sometimes you might be surprised by getting quick consensus on something you thought was going to be complicated!

 ## Be specific